microsoft/ALAppExtensions/Modules/System/Cues and KPIs/README.md

  Converts a Cues And KPIs Style enum to a style text.
  Enum values 0,7,8,9,10 are defined by default, if custom values are needed take a look at OnConvertStyleToStyleText event.
- OnConvertStyleToStyleTextA Cues And KPIs Style enum from which the style text will be converted.

 #### Syntax
 ```